March 2026 archive

 Quick take

-Markets have repriced quickly through the week.
-Hold is back as the base case for March, but hike risk remains meaningful and cuts are still a low-probability tail.
+Markets had repriced quickly through the week.
+Hold was back as the base case for March, but hike risk remained meaningful and cuts were still a low-probability tail.

 At a glance

-Current pricing still favors no change at the next meeting, but the distribution is wide enough that a surprise hike remains on the table in live markets.
+At publication, pricing still favored no change at the next meeting, but the distribution was wide enough that a surprise hike remained on the table.

 For borrowers, that means the range of plausible outcomes remains wide into decision day, and intraday moves in futures can be sharp when new data lands.